rodnylobos/Ultracat/README.md

 ### GitHub Octocat hack.

-This project is an unsolicitied version of the mascot.
+This project is an unsolicited version of the GitHub mascot.
 To make it I used **Adobe Illustrator** and **Adobe Photoshop**.